surbhi18/MoML/README.md

 ## Grading

-Your grade will be based on three components: **Paper Presentation + Review 30%; Class Participation 25%; Final Project 45%**.
+Your grade will be based on three components: **Discussions/Class Participation 25%; Final Project 45%**.
 There will be no homeworks or exams.

 - **Discussions (55%)**
   - There will be 20 paper readings in total scattered in between lectures